rweldzius/PSC4175/README.md

 ## Prof. Ryan Weldzius

 The repository for the Hugo/Blogdown site for the course PSC 4175: Introduction to Data Science.
-Prof. Weldzius is teaching this course at Villanova University in Fal 2025.
+Prof. Weldzius is teaching this course at Villanova University in Fall 2025.

-The architecture, and framework of this site were borrowed and appropriated from [Matthew Blackwell](https://mattblackwell.org/).
+The architecture and framework of this site were borrowed and appropriated from [Matthew Blackwell](https://mattblackwell.org/).
 His course on Data Analysis and Politics can be found here: [https://gov51.mattblackwell.org/]().

 This site uses the Academic Hugo theme by the [https://github.com/orgs/HugoBlox/repositories](HugoBlox).
 The themes section of the repository had to be copied form Prof. Blackwell's site's repository, as hugo-academic repository is changed and upgraded.